solo-io/supergloo/docs/content/setup/prerequisites/enterprise_prerequisites.md

 #### Manual Certificate Creation (Optional)

+The following steps to provision certificates are not required for getting started with Gloo Mesh Enterprise.
+Instead, you can leverage Gloo Mesh Enterprise's default behavior of creating self-signed certificates at install time to handle bootstrapping the certificates used for mTLS between the server and agent components of Gloo Mesh Enterprise.
+To learn how to provision your own certificates for this purpose, read on.

 As described in the [concept document]({{% versioned_link_path fromRoot="/concepts/relay" %}}),
-gRPC communication between agents and the server is authenticate and secured with mutual TLS.
+gRPC communication between agents and the server is authenticated and secured with mutual TLS.

 The following script illustrates how you can create these certificates manually.
 If you do not create certificates yourself, both the Helm chart and `meshctl` will create self-signed certificates for you.